top of page

 Fanie and big brother Chris

 Van der Merwe’s middle name is Benjamin, which means ‘son of my right hand’.
-Well, after spending that momentous hour with Fanie, and witnessing to his unique and special relationship with the Lord, it dawned on me that Fanie’s right hand might be without strength and motor control, and might at times been perceived as a burden or even a curse.
+Well, after spending that momentous hour with Fanie, and witnessing his unique and special relationship with the Lord, it dawned on me that Fanie’s right hand might be without strength and motor control, and might at times have been perceived as a burden or even a curse.
 But in the eyes of God,

 “…God composed the body, having given greater honour to that part which lacks it.” – 1 Corinthians 12:24